gh-andre/KeePassFont/README.md

 ## Disclaimer

 This repository is maintained to keep track of source changes and to share the experience with other developers who may find these changes useful.
+However, these steps and source changes have not been tested beyond personal use and may not work in other environments and may even cause unexpected results, including possible loss of data.
-However, these steps and source changes have not been tested much and may not work in other environments and may even cause unexpected results, including possible loss of data. **Use these instructions, modified source and build artifacts at your own risk.**
+**Use these instructions, modified source and build artifacts at your own risk.**

 ## Changes